NegaDennis/Hot-dog-or-not-Hot-Dog/README.md

         + config.json
         + notes (contain context around that specific model run and sometimes for frustration dumping :) )

+- Convert: This is when the model is converted to a more friendly format to integrate into mobile apps (.tflite).
 To retrain or fine-tune, one can edit config or dump data into appropriate folders. very easy.

 ## Data